Happy Hooligan

 Happy Hooligan is an American comic strip, the first major strip by the already celebrated cartoonist Frederick Burr Opper.
-It debuted with a Sunday strip on March 11, 1900 in the William Randolph Hearst newspapers, and was one of the first popular comics with King Features Syndicate.
+It debuted with a Sunday strip on March 11, 1900 in the William Randolph Hearst newspapers, and it was one of the first popular comics with King Features Syndicate.
 The strip ran for three decades, ending on August 14, 1932.

-Characters and story
+History

 The strip told the adventures of a well-meaning hobo who encountered a lot of misfortune and bad luck, partly because of his appearance and low position in society, but who did not lose his smile over it.
 He was contrasted by his two brothers, the sour Gloomy Gus and the snobbish Montmorency, both just as poor as Happy.
-Montmorency wore a top hat and monocle but was otherwise as ragged as his siblings.
+Montmorency wore a monocle and a tin can with a label as a hat but was otherwise as ragged as his siblings.

 The archivist Jennifer Huebscher wrote that Opper may have taken inspiration for the Happy Hooligan's look from an illustration done by cartoonist Oscar Bradley depicting a Minnesotan acrobat and vaudeville entertainer named Fred Lowe.
 Lowe performed in the 1910s and onward under the moniker "The Original Happy Hooligan".

 Like the other major comics by Opper, And Her Name Was Maud and Alphonse and Gaston, Happy Hooligan initially did not run on a regular schedule, skipping Sundays from time to time, while some other weeks two pages appeared at once; the character also played a role in some of Opper's daily strips.
 After a few years, though, Happy Hooligan became a regular feature with both daily strips and Sunday pages.